MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/upgrade-to-system-center-2016.md

 ## DPM Upgrade

 You can install DPM 2016 on Windows Server 2012 R2 with Update Rollup 10, or on Windows Server 2016.
-However, before you upgrade or install DPM 2016, please read the [Installation prerequisites](/system-center/dpm/install-dpm).
+However, before you upgrade or install DPM 2016, read the [Installation prerequisites](/system-center/dpm/install-dpm).

 ### Upgrade path for DPM 2016
-If you are going to upgrade from a previous version of DPM to DPM 2016, make sure your installation has the necessary updates:
+If you're going to upgrade from a previous version of DPM to DPM 2016, make sure your installation has the necessary updates:

 - Upgrade DPM 2012 R2 to DPM 2012 R2 Update Rollup 10.
 You can obtain the Update Rollups from Windows Update.
 - Upgrade DPM 2012 R2 Update Rollup 10 to DPM 2016.